 Provide consultation, as requested, for any supervisors who are considering the referral of an employee to the EAP.
 Contractor will assist the supervisor in the “supportive confrontation” process as needed.

-Provide unlimited Critical Incident Stress Debriefing (CISD) resources if a crisis arises involving employees.
-Urgent requests for service shall be met within 24 hours and non-urgent request within three business days.
+Provide the following: When a traumatic event occurs at the State’s worksite or to a member, the State’s representative will call the EAP and describe the incident to one of the Contractor’s clinical experts.
+Before sending counselors on site, Contractor team, including the EAP client consultant, will consult with the State’s representatives to: Determine the most clinically appropriate response, Establish expectations, Determine the time, date and location of services

 Provide employee orientation sessions as requested.
 The purpose of these sessions will be to promote EAP services and to educate employees about accessing the EAP services.